fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 To help isolate the problem, try the following:

-*	Start with a simple file that uses the type provider and compile it using "fsc.exe" on Windows.
+*	Start with a simple file that uses the type provider and compile it using `fsc.exe` on Windows.
 This should succeed.
-*	Now compile the file on windows using the open source "fsc.exe" (this will run using .NET).
+*	Now compile the file on windows using the open source `fsc.exe` (this will run using .NET).
 This should succeed (if not, there is a bug in the open source compiler)
-*	Now compile the file on windows using the open source "mono fsc.exe" (this will run using Mono). .
-If this fails, then there are differences in Mono v. .NET exposed by the type provider.
+*	Now compile the file on windows using the open source `mono fsc.exe` (this will run using Mono).
+If this fails, then there are differences in Mono vs .NET exposed by the type provider.
 The type provider can probably be adjusted.
 *	If that succeeded, then try the same command-line compilation on, say, OSX.
 If this fails then the type provider may not be cross-platform, e.g. may rely on Windows-only functionality.
 Diagnostics from the type provider may need improving.
 *	If that succeeded, then check if the type provider works from MonoDevelop.
 If not then the problem is with the MonoDevelop binding (but that is very unlikely because it doesn't know anything specific about type providers)